Russian Empire: Military

 Suvorov crossing the Alps.
 By Vasily Surikov.

 The armed forces of the Russian Empire consisted of the Imperial Russian Army and the Imperial Russian Navy.
-The Emperor of Russia was the commander-in-chief of the armed forces and implemented out his military policies through the Ministry of War and the Ministry of the Navy, which were tasked with administering their respective branches.
+The Emperor of Russia was the commander-in-chief of the armed forces and implemented his military policies through the Ministry of War and the Ministry of the Navy, which were tasked with administering their respective branches.
 There was no joint staff, but joint commissions were formed to work on specific tasks that involved both services.
 The Main Staff of the War Ministry administered the Army's organization, training, and mobilization, as well as coordinating the different branches of the Army, while the General Staff was tasked with operational planning.
 This structure developed in the 1860s after the Crimean War.
 The Navy Ministry had a similar structure, including a Main Staff tasked with administration and a Naval Technological Committee, and after the Russo-Japanese War a Naval General Staff was added for operational planning and war preparation.

 Peter the Great transformed Russia's mix of irregular, feudal, and modernized forces into a standing army and navy to meet the demands posed by the Great Northern War against Sweden and the conflicts with the Ottoman Empire.
 His reign also accelerated changes that had already started earlier.
 Peter issued a decree in 1699 that formed the basis for army recruitment, founded an artillery school in 1701 and an engineer school in 1709, put together military regulations for the organization of the army in 1716, created administrative organs to oversee the land and naval forces in 1718 (the College of War and the Admiralty), and oversaw the building of a new navy from scratch.
 These reforms were done with the help of foreign experts, though before the end of Peter's reign these experts were being increasingly replaced by Russian officers.